 Locusts Have No King; Christians Have Jesus as King

 Proverbs 30:27 says: “Locusts have no king, yet they advance together in ranks.”
 They have no leader as far as we can tell, nothing equivalent to the queen ant (the reproducing female ant in a colony) or the queen bee.
 Leaderless groups are often weak, disorganized, chaotic.
 They need a head, manager, or boss to order things.
 The human body has a brain, a family has parents, a country or company has a president.
 A class has a teacher and a school has an administrator.
-A church has a group of elders, because we must not have any presbyterian popes!
+A church has a group of elders, no presbyterian popes!

 So teamwork among God’s people happens when every Christian submits to Christ as our Leader, Head, Commanding Officer.
 Here are just a few passages: